tihmatsumoto/cypress-basics/README.md

 # CypressTesting

-Test project for Sauce Demo using Cypress
+Test project for Sauce Demo using Cypress.
+Also contains viewport to test under different screensizes.

 ### How to run Cypress Testing Repo